elasticio/salesforce-component/README.md

 #### List of Expected Config fields

 * **SOQL Query** - Input field for your SOQL Query
+* **Output method** - dropdown list with options: `Emit all` - all found records will be emitted in one array `records`, and `Emit individually` - each found object will be emitted individual.
+Optional field, defaults to: `Emit individually`.

 ### Get New and Updated Objects Polling
 Polls existing and updated objects.
 You can select any custom or built-in object for your Salesforce instance.